-For anyone new to airbrushing the questions are ongoing so I want to give you a little lowdown on the subject to help you decide if this technique is right for you.
+For anyone new to airbrush makeup there are questions, so I just wanted to give you a little lowdown on the subject to help you decide if this technique is right for you.

-So what is airbrushing?
-Ok so basically it is simply spraying makeup on to the skin.
-Technically a small air compressor uses gentle air pressure to push the super fine liquid makeup through the nozzle of the 'gun'.
+Ok so basically it is a method of spraying makeup on to the skin.
+Technically a small air compressor uses gentle air pressure to push the super fine liquid makeup through the nozzle of the ‘gun’.
 The result is a super fine mist of makeup that can be as sheer or full coverage as you want.
-The makeup itself is super highly pigmented (has lots and lots of colour) which means you don't need a thick layer to get great coverage.
+The makeup itself is super highly pigmented (has lots and lots of colour) which means you don’t need a thick layer to get great coverage.
 Awesome right?
 No more heavy cakey foundations!!
 Generally the application process is super quick and with the right skin prep it will hold up while you bawl your way through your vows (speaking from experience!)

 At the end of the day though it really doesn’t matter which technique is better.
 What is important is that you choose a makeup artist based on their skill, experience and their ability to translate your ideas into the perfect look for you because a great artist can do that no matter what technique they use.